Understanding the 5 Stages of Menopause

 During premenopause, your body routinely prepares for potential pregnancy.
 Regular ovulation signifies stable hormone levels, contributing to overall fertility and menstrual consistency.
 This stage typically progresses without noticeable indicators hinting at the menopause ahead.

-See also Understanding Menopause Rage
+See also Understanding the Most Challenging Stage of Menopause

 2. Perimenopause